 Guiding Clients Through Complex Litigation: Opposing a Stay of Execution & Enforcement

-Jonathan K acted as counsel for our Client, a Singapore-based PLC, in this matter.
+Jonathan K represented our Client, a Singapore-based PLC, in this matter.
 The Kuala Lumpur High Court, presided by YA Tuan Yusrin Faidz bin Yusoff, ruled in favor of our Client after a full trial.
 On 11th June 2024, the High Court ordered the Defendants to pay our Client the following, among others:

 • RM6,637,737.00 in damages